-If you do not have a key and/or employee badge to get into the building, please see the Office Manager and keys will be issued to you with the approval of the Principal.
+If you do not have a key to get into the building, please see the Office Manager and keys will be issued to you with the approval of an administrator.
 Please follow these guidelines for school keys carefully:

-1. Always keep your building keys and badge with you.
-Keys and staff badge are never to be given to students.
-2. Sign a record for each key/badge issued to you.
-3. In the event of a lost key or badge, the principal should be notified immediately.
-The principal is responsible for notifying the maintenance department immediately upon the report of a lost key or badge.
-4. Do not duplicate keys.
-This is a serious violation of district policy.
-5. Return all keys/badge when you no longer have assigned school responsibilities for the areas of the campus for which you were issued keys/badge.
+- 1. Always keep your building keys with you.
+Keys are never to be given to students. - 2.
+Sign a record for each key issued to you. - 3.
+In the event of a lost key, the principal should be notified immediately.
+The principal is responsible for notifying the maintenance department immediately upon the report of a lost key. - 4.
+Do not duplicate keys.
+This is a serious violation of district procedures. - 5.
+Return all keys when you no longer have assigned school responsibilities for the areas of the campus for which you were issued keys. - 6.
+Staff may request to retain their keys during the summer break, but must verify the numbers of their keys with the Office Manager annually.